 “TeamFinn would like to express their gratitude to the incredible support from Mick Bland for all he has done and all he continues to do in helping bring awareness of the cause to all”

-* #TeamFinn is the collective name we have assumed for any and all of our supporters.
-It helps us to identify postings on twitter and facebook.
+#TeamFinn is the collective name assumed for all supporters.
+It helps identify postings on twitter and facebook.